DurhamARC/eamena-vagrant/README.md

 Currently, VirtualBox only works with x86 instruction set machines.
 This is unlikely to change in future.
 You can experiment with the `docker` provider instead on ARM-based (or other instruction set) systems.

 The file `provisioning/bootstrap.sh` is where the magic happens.
 In the case of failures, this script can be re-run using the above command, and includes some naïve protection against work repetition and/or overwriting.

 This script is based on work by [@ItIsJordan](https://github.com/ItIsJordan) and [@taflynn](https://github.com/taflynn/), as described in [SETUP.md](SETUP.md).
-The bootstraps script automates their investigative work.
+The bootstrap script automates their investigative work.

+You will need to populate `provisioning/deploy.env` with the correct environment variables.
+These are copied into the files on first boot.
+If they are incorrect, you will need to manually edit the modified files in the VM, or re-create it.

+## Troubleshooting

+### Unresponsive or site errors

+Check that the services are all running.
+Dependencies for the services look like this:

+  * Apache2
+  * Postgres
+  * ElasticSearch
+  * RabbitMQ
+    * Celery
+      * Gunicorn (Python server)

+Services can be checked using the command `sudo systemctl status \<servicename\>`, where servicename is one of e.g.
+`gunicorn`, `celery`, `rabbitmq-server` and so on.

+If you see a message like `A dependency job for celery.service failed.
+See 'journalctl -xe' for details`, a service may have failed to start. `sudo systemctl start \<service\>` can get it running again.

+### Map tiles are not displayed at `/search`

+The `MAPSERVER_API_KEY` may be incorrect or un-set.
+Check the key in `settings_local.py` (and `deploy.env`).